KalebTheMaker/Kilovault-hlx-bluetooth-BMS-monitor/README.md

 This project runs on an ESP32 microcontroller by [ExpressIF](https://www.espressif.com/).
 The code running on the microcontroller is generated and managed by ESPHome.
 The microcontroller gathers data from the Kilovault Batteries and sends it to Home Assistant for collection and visualization.
 ![Diagram of System](https://github.com/KalebTheMaker/Kilovault-hlx-bluetooth-BMS-monitor/blob/main/github/diagram00.jpg)

+## Installation and Use
+Please see the [WIKI](../../wiki/Installation-and-Use) for detailed instructions.

 ## Attributions
 This work is not solely mine.
 While I have contributed some of the work, much of the code was written by [Sebastian Muszynski](https://github.com/syssi) who created an ESPHome module to work with JK BMS's, and [fancygaphtrn](https://github.com/fancygaphtrn) who modified Sebastian's code to work with the Kilovault BMS.